 kmsDataKeyReusePeriodSeconds: 300

-The kmsMasterKeyId property specifies which KMS key to use for encryption.
-The kmsDataKeyReusePeriodSeconds property controls how long SQS reuses a data key before requesting a new one from KMS, balancing security with KMS API costs.
+The kmsMasterKeyId property specifies the KMS key for encryption.
+The kmsDataKeyReusePeriodSeconds controls how long SQS reuses a data key before requesting a new one from KMS, balancing security and KMS API costs.
+The default is 300 seconds (5 minutes).

 Beyond these examples

-These snippets focus on specific queue-level features: standard and FIFO queue types, message handling (delays, retention, long polling), and dead-letter routing and encryption.
-They’re intentionally minimal rather than full messaging systems.
+These snippets focus on specific queue-level features: standard and FIFO queue types, dead letter queue routing, and encryption with SQS-managed and KMS keys.
+They’re intentionally minimal rather than full messaging architectures.

-The examples may reference pre-existing infrastructure such as dead-letter queues for failure routing and KMS keys for customer-managed encryption.
-They focus on configuring the queue rather than provisioning everything around it.
+The examples may reference pre-existing infrastructure such as dead letter queues (by ARN) and KMS keys for SSE-KMS encryption.
+They focus on configuring the queue rather than provisioning surrounding infrastructure.

 To keep things focused, common queue patterns are omitted, including: